friendlyghostgames/simple-hole-punch/README.md

 USAGE

+Host:

-Host: Start your MultiplayerPeer host when you receive the start_server signal.
+Start your MultiplayerPeer host when you receive the start_server signal.
 Re-use the exact same port you used for holepunching (the port argument given by the signal)

 Clients: Start your MultiplayerPeer client when you receive the start_client signal.
-Connect to the host and port given by the signal, and specify the local_port too using the local_port given.
+Connect to the host and port given by the signal, and specify the local_port too using the local_port given in the signal.
 ```